KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 This article describes the KeyboardKit keyboard layout engine and how to use it.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``.
-You can also use them to create custom keyboards, although you don't have to.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard`` and to work with custom layouts in general.

-An ``InputSet`` defines the input keys on a keyboard, while a ``KeyboardLayout`` defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.
+The difference between an input set and a layout, is that an input set defines the input keys on a keyboard, while a keyboard layout defines the full set of keys on a keyboard, as well as their size.
+This means that you can use many different input sets with a single keyboard layout.

-A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.

+## Localized layouts

+A typical ``SystemKeyboard`` layout has several rows, where the top 3 rows generally consists of input keys surrounded by action keys on one or both sides, and the bottom row has a space key that is surrounded by other action keys.

+This is however not true for all locales, where some (like Armenian) have 4 input rows, some (like Arabic) may remove the shift key, etc.

+However, regardless of the locale-specifics, a localized layout is typically implemented with a locale-specific ``InputSetProvider`` that describes the input keys, and a locale-specific ``KeyboardLayoutProvider`` that describes the iPhone and iPad layout.

+[KeyboardKit Pro][Pro] implements localized input sets and layouts for all supported keyboard locales.

-## Keyboard layout providers
+## Layout providers

-KeyboardKit provides you with a foundation for generating flexible and dynamic keyboard layouts.
-The most flexible way to generate a keyboard layout is with a ``KeyboardLayoutProvider``.

 KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
-You can replace it with a custom provider to customize the standard layout.
+You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

-KeyboardKit also has an ``EnglishKeyboardLayoutProvider`` that defines the layout of a U.S. English keyboard.
-This provider is used by the standard provider, which supports injecting multiple locale-specific providers.
+KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard layout provider.
+This provider defines the layout of a U.S. English keyboard, for both iPad and iPhone.

-## How to customize the standard provider
+### How to customize the standard layout provider

 If you want to make minor customizations to the ``StandardKeyboardLayoutProvider``, there are a couple of options: